alexmartinfr/alfred-wordreference/README.md

 **Q: Do I need an API key for this workflow?**

 **A:** No!
-This workflow consists of simple URL shortcuts taking your directly to the relevant WordReference result page.
+This workflow consists of simple URL shortcuts taking you directly to the relevant WordReference result page.
 Therefore, there is no API key needed.
 ##

 **Q: Is my favorite language combination supported?**

-**A:** Most of WordReference's dictionnaries are supported.
+**A:** Most of WordReference's dictionaries are supported.
 Click on the workflow in *Alfred Preferences* to see a visual list of all available shortcuts.
 Or, if you're feeling lucky, just type it in your launcher!
 ##

 **Q: A shortcut is conflicting with another one of my workflows**